10 Most Expensive Yachts in 2026 (Billionaire Superyachts Ranked by Price & Size)

 Market Context: The Ultra-Luxury Yacht Economy

-Supply Chain Impact: Post-pandemic supply chain disruptions and shipyard delays have had a lasting impact, leading to a shortage of new builds and a subsequent 25-40% price increase for new vessels since 2020.
+Supply Chain Impact: Post-pandemic supply chain disruptions and shipyard delays have had a lasting impact, leading to a shortage of new builds and a subsequent 25-40% price increase for new ships since 2020.

 Waiting Lists: The demand for top-tier shipyards like Lürssen and Feadship has created waiting lists of 3-5 years, further inflating the value of existing ultra-luxury yachts on the secondhand market.